 In litigation over the San Gabriel River watershed, the Central Basin and West Basin were also treated as a single unit - as the "Lower Area" of the San Gabriel River watershed.
 Through the 1950s, rapid development and population growth in the upper part of the San Gabriel Valley dramatically reduced the surface and subsurface flows across Whittier Narrows.
 In the late 1950s, water users in the Main San Gabriel Basin were almost completely reliant upon local water supplies and had not gained access to a supplemental supply such as imported water.
-Water users in the Lower Area of the San Gabriel River watershed (Central and West Basins) tried to get upstream users in the Main San Gabriel Basin to follow the process used twice in the Lower Area: namely, to organize a water association, form a municipal water district, annex to MWD, and contribute to the cost of supplying the region with supplemental water.
+Water users in the Lower Area of the San Gabriel Basin to follow the process used twice in the Lower Area: namely, to organize a water association, form a municipal water district, annex to MWD, and contribute to the cost of supplying the region with supplemental water.
 After early efforts at persuasion failed to yield the desired actions, Lower Area producers warned that litigation to restrain Upper Area water use was likely.